MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 - **Collaborative Coding**: Does your resume highlight that you’re able to assist team members through code reviews or pair programming?
 - **Building “CRUD Apps”**: Does your resume showcase your ability to develop a full-stack application using a modern JavaScript framework (e.g., React, Angular, or Vue), a RESTful API, and a relational database (e.g., PostgreSQL or MySQL)?
 - **Observability**: Does your resume reflect an understanding of monitoring and observability concepts to resolve bugs in your deployed system?
 - **Docker**: Does your resume demonstrate experience with Docker?
-Have you highlighted projects where you containerized applications or used it as a tool to streamline environment setup?
+Have you highlighted projects where you containerized applications or demonstrated an understanding of cloud orchestration?
 - **MVC Web Frameworks**: Does your resume include experience with a large MVC web framework like Django, Ruby on Rails, Spring, or ASP.NET?
 - **Architecture**: Does your resume showcase an understanding of at least one architectural pattern such as microservices, serverless architecture, service-oriented architecture etc.?
 - **Cloud Services**: Does your resume demonstrate familiarity with beginner-friendly cloud services like AWS S3, EC2, or equivalent offerings from Azure or GCP?
 Have you mentioned deploying applications or utilizing these services in projects?